DevExpress/testcafe/docs/articles/blog/2016-10-17-introducing-testcafe-open-source-testing-framework.md

 and the [getting started](https://devexpress.github.io/testcafe/documentation/getting-started/) section.
 If you want to hack with us, visit our [GitHub page](https://github.com/DevExpress/testcafe).

-Try TestCafe now and tell us what you think at our [Support Center](https://www.devexpress.com/Support/Center/Question/ChangeFilterSet/1?FavoritesOnly=False&MyItemsOnly=False&MyTeamItemsOnly=False&TechnologyName=Testing+Tools&PlatformName=AllPlatforms&ProductName=AllProducts&TicketType=All).
+Try TestCafe now and tell us what you think on StackOverflow.
+We review and answer questions with the [TestCafe](https://stackoverflow.com/questions/tagged/testcafe) tag.